Who the System Report is for

 - Plain-English and technical voice for each finding.

-- What can be built directly, what needs cleanup first, and what remains uncertain.
+- What can be built directly, what needs cleanup first, and what should not move yet.

 - Change-safety plan: tests, boundaries, and behaviours needing confirmation.